VMLYR/Drupal-KIT/readme.md

         ```
         cd [FOLDER_NAME_HERE]
         ```
-    1. Initialize the new repository.
+    1. If this directory was not already a git project, initialize the new repository and add the remote origin
         ```
         git init
-        ```
-    1. Add your new projects remote repository
-        ```
         git remote add origin [REMOTE_REPOSITORY_URL_HERE]
         ```
-1. Run `fin start` to create the Docksal project.
+1. Run `fin start` in the project to create the Docksal project.
 1. Open each site's Drush alias file (`/drush/sites/` to update the local URI as well as any relevant server information if it's already known. _(note: Your local should have been listed by Docksal at the end of running `fin start`)_
-1. Open `/sites/sites.php` folder to make sure domains are mapped to the correct site.
+1. If running a multisite install, open `/sites/sites.php` folder to make sure domains are mapped to the correct site.

     **Docksal's domain name is the project folder name in alphanumeric appended with .docksal.
 (I.E. _drupal-8-kit_ becomes